gaverhae/blog/blog/content/md/posts/2021-02-28-bash-merge-sort.md

 process opens it for writing.

-Once a fifo is opened, there is still some blocking behaviour going on: fifos hacve a limited buffer size, and once the buffer is full, attempts to write will block until another process reads on the other end.
+Once a fifo is opened, there is still some blocking behaviour going on: fifos have a limited buffer size, and once the buffer is full, attempts to write will block until another process reads on the other end.
 Similarly, attempts to read an empty fifo will block if the fifo is empty but there is a process connected for writing.